"Let Food be thy medicine and medicine be thy food"

 Hippocrates 431 BC

 Hippocrates was onto a good thing.
-Many people seem to have forgotten that what we eat affects our bodies, our immunity, our energy levels and even our mood.
+Many people forget that what we eat affects our bodies, our gut bacteria and digestive health, our immunity, our energy levels and even our mood.

-But let's not overcomplicate things - small changes can make big differences - so start with the easier small things (add that piece of fruit to lunch, and start eating a high fibre breakfast cereal) and work up from there.
+But let's not overcomplicate things - small changes can make big differences - so start with small things (add that piece of fruit to lunch, and start eating a high fibre breakfast cereal) and work onwards from there.

 People often assume that Dietitians are all about what not to eat.
 If that is you, then I have Great News!
 Dietitians love food, we love eating and drinking, but we firmly believe that what you put into your body matters and that quality of the diet is paramount.
 This doesn't mean spending huge amounts of money on food, but buying food of the highest nutritional quality that you can.
-It doesn't mean giving up all things yummy, but it does mean putting some effort into achieving dietary balance.
+And it doesn't mean giving up all things yummy, but it does mean putting a little bit of effort into achieving dietary balance.

 My philosophy in diet: